Electric Light Orchestra -- Sweet Talkin' Woman

 An in-depth song analysis

 Sweet Talkin' Woman was recorded at Musicland Studios in Munich, Germany during the summer of 1977.
 It originally started life as a song called Dead End Street, having very different lyrics and arrangement.
 Probable lyrics that survived from that version can be heard in the opening of the third verse, "I've been livin' on a dead end street".
 For unknown reasons, Jeff was not satisfied with the song and wrote and recorded all new lyrics.
 The song was then heavily edited and rearranged to yield the final release of the song.
-Mik Kaminski's violin playing can be heard prominently on the intro of the song.
+The band's string players on violin and cello can be heard prominently on the intro of the song.
 While the song used a full orchestra (conducted by Louis Clark) on the song, sometimes cellists Hugh McDowell and Melvyn Gale were blended in in the studio.
 It's not clear if the cellists were mixed into this particular ELO song, though.

-The song was released as a 7" single in England on Jet records on October 7, 1978 with stock number "Jet 121" and having the song Bluebird Is Dead from the On The Third Day album on the B-side.
+The song was released as a 7" single in England on Jet records on October 7, 1978 with stock number "Jet 121" and having the song Bluebird Is Dead (with a unique aspect for the UK version) from the On The Third Day album on the B-side.
 This 7" single was released on both purple and standard black vinyl.
 It was also released as a 12" single on the same date and the same songs with the stock number "Jet 12-121", being the third commercial release of an ELO 12" single in the UK.
 The 12" was released on purple vinyl only.
 In the USA, it was released seven months earlier in March 1978 as the fourteenth single release in the USA.
 It was released on Jet Records (distributed by United Artists) with stock number "JT-XW 1145" and an edit of Fire On High on the B-side.
 It was issued on both purple and standard black vinyl.
 Although the purple vinyl edition is interesting and sought out as a collector's item, the black vinyl edition is actually the more rare of the two.
+An extremely rare red vinyl edition (some may call it orange) was also produced.
 Sweet Talkin' Woman was the final single release distributed by United Artists in the USA, with CBS Records taking over distribution of the next single (Mr. Blue Sky).
 It was also released as the third track of side 1 on the Out Of The Blue album on October 1977 in the UK and November 1977 in the USA.

 Sweet Talkin' Woman was released during a peak period of ELO's popularity and is a significant worldwide hit.
 It entered the UK chart on October 7, 1978, peaked at #6 for three consecutive weeks on October 21, October 28 and November 4, 1978, and spent 8 weeks in the chart.
-In the USA, it entered the Billboard Top 100 chart on February 17, 1978, reached #17 for two consecutive weeks on April 28 and May 5, 1978, spending 16 weeks in the chart and entered the Cash Box chart on February 17, 1978, reached #8 for two consecutive weeks on April 22 & 28, 1978, spending 16 weeks in the chart.
+Curiously, it was the third consecutive ELO single to peak at #6 on the UK charts.
+In the USA, it entered the Billboard Hot 100 chart on February 17, 1978, reached #17 for two consecutive weeks on April 28 and May 5, 1978, spending 16 weeks in the chart and entered the Cash Box chart on February 17, 1978, reached #8 for two consecutive weeks on April 22 & 28, 1978, spending 16 weeks in the chart.
 It was ELO's twelfth Billboard chart single.
 In the USA, it also peaked at #23 on the Record World Top 40.

 It's unclear if the original Dead End Street version or the unedited version have survived.
 More than likely Dead End Street was destroyed in the process of recording the new vocals for the song.
 Surely the unedited version of Sweet Talkin' Woman was backed up before it was edited.
 Back in the 1970s, the process of editing involved actually cutting pieces of recording tape and discarding them or reattaching them in a different order.
 One error and the work would be destroyed, so it makes sense that a backup tape was made.
 However, it is unclear if the unedited tape survived.
 It may have been wiped or taped over after the final mix of the song was completed.
 In any case, rumor has it that the original Out Of The Blue multitrack tapes are lost so even if this early version of the song was saved to tape, it is likely lost.